-Daily care
+Daily Care

-First of all, be sure that all heat indicator lights are off and that the cooking surface is cool.
+First of all make sure that all heat indicator lights are off and that the cooking surface is cool.
 Apply a small dab of ceramic cleaning cream in the centre of each area to be cleaned.
 Dampen a clean paper towel and work the cream onto the cooking surface.
 As a final step, wipe the cooking surface with a clean, dry paper towel.

-Cleaning spills
+Cleaning Spills

-For spills and boil-overs that occur while cooking, turn off the unit and wipe the area surrounding the hot zone with a clean paper towel.
-If a spill (other than a sugary substance) is on the hot zone, do not clean until the unit has completely cooled down, and then follow the instructions below, 'Cleaning Burned-on Spills'.
+For spills and boil-overs that occur while cooking, turn the unit off and wipe the area surrounding the hot zone with a clean paper towel.
+If a spill (other than a sugary substance) is on the hot zone, do not clean until the unit has completely cooled down, and then follow the instructions below ('Cleaning burned-on spills').